-Typically, the difficulty in sharing feelings can cause feelings of uneasiness which can lead to thoughts of being vulnerable.
-Often people have a predetermined definition of their feelings.
+Typically, the difficulty in sharing feelings can cause feelings of uneasiness, which can lead to thoughts of being vulnerable.
+Often, people have a predetermined definition of their feelings.
 Vulnerable often accompanies the feeling of being uneasy.
-Uneasy can carry a ’negative’ definition of: something bad is about to happen, I’m not safe, it is wrong to feel uneasy, I have to get away, a reminder that I am in a bad place.
+Uneasy can carry a ‘negative’ connotation of something bad is about to happen, I’m not safe, it is wrong to feel uneasy, I have to get away, a reminder that I am in a bad place.
 Remember the phrase that is often used in Star Wars, “I have a bad feeling about this.”
 If this is the definition of feeling uneasy, it will be avoided at all costs.
+The same can be said of the emotion of ‘anxiety’, which has a similar definition for many people.
+Of course, this aforementioned definition of anxiety and unease appears to be more prominent in people who have a history of betrayal, trauma, abandonment, and physical or emotional mistreatment.
+If this is the case, the reaction to being anxious becomes a ‘sympathetic’ reaction.

+In this state, a ‘flight or fight’ reaction takes place.
+The fight-or-flight or the fight-flight-freeze-or-fawn is also known in scientific terms as hyperarousal or the acute stress response.
+It is a physiological reaction that is our body’s response to a perceived harmful event, attack, or threat to survival.
+The fight-or-flight response is characterized by an increased heart rate, anxiety, increased perspiration, tremor, and increased blood glucose.
+These physiological effects co-occur with neural or hormonal responses to stress, such as increases in corticotropin and cortisol (the stress hormone) secretion.

-The same can be said of the emotion of ‘anxiety’ which has a similar definition for many people.
-Of course, this aforementioned definition of anxiety and uneasy, appears to be more prominent with people who have a history of betrayal, trauma, abandonment, and physical or emotional mistreatment.
-If this is the case, the reaction to being anxious becomes a ‘sympathic’ reaction.
-This means that the ‘flight or fight’ reaction takes place.
-The reaction to the emotions becomes a physical reaction and over time, can be automatic or autonomic.
-That means there is no thought to the reaction and the ‘flight or flight’ reaction of the nervous system dominates.
-The mind, then, has little to no control of the ability to process the emotion as the body has already made the decision based on the pre-determined definition.
-There is little to no chance of emotional connection at this point.
-The definition of vulnerable, of the opportunity of hurt and pain, becomes real and the reaction appears justified.
-This can lead to the word ‘fear’.
-Fear is really not an emotion; it is a belief system.
-Just like all ‘phobias’ it has the idea of a belief system.
-Instead of representing peace, safety, security, closeness, softness and joy, the partner can represent hurt and pain because of the definition of the emotions of uneasy and anxiety that typically accompanies vulnerable.
-The fight and flight reaction becomes real and energized with this predetermined definition and the aforementioned reaction.
+The reaction to the emotions becomes a physical reaction and, over time, can be automatic or autonomic.
+The sympathetic ( part of the autonomic nervous system) functions like a car’s gas pedal.
+When you perceive something as threatening, it triggers the fight-or-flight response, providing the body with a burst of energy so that it can respond to perceived danger.
+That means there is no thought to the reaction, and the ‘flight or flight’ reaction of the nervous system dominates.
+The mind, then, has little to no control over the ability to process the emotion as the body has already made the decision based on preconceived notions from the past.
+There is little to no chance of emotional connection at this point, as the emotions from the past are flooding the brain.
+The possibility of vulnerabiltiy, which in essence is the opportunity of hurt and pain, becomes real.
+Then, this reaction appears only justified.
+When this reaction occurs in a present relationship, it can birth ‘fear’ of openness and vulnerability.
+However, it is really not an emotion; it is a belief system.
+Just like all ‘phobias,’ there’s a set of beliefs behind this fear.
+Fear of vulnerability inhibits the partner from displaying relational emotions like peace, safety, security, closeness, softness, and joy.
+Instead, the partner can feel hurt and pain because of the emotions of unease and anxiety that typically accompany vulnerability.
+The fight-or-flight reaction becomes real and energized with this predetermined definition and the reaction mentioned above.